Large dust cloud over the Middle East

 Dense dust outbreak across Arabian peninsula

-Summer Shamal pushed dense dust across the Arabian peninsula and over the Arabian Sea in late summer 2018.
+Summer Shamal pushed dense dust across the Arabian peninsula and over the Arabian Sea.

 Transport of African-Arabian dust to Pakistan & north India

 In May 2018 dust clouds from Africa and the Arabian peninsula travelled as far as India.